biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/peggy.md

 # Peggy

-The `peggy` module is the heart of the biyachain <> ethereum bridge, where deposited funds will be locked on the ethereum [peggy contract](https://etherscan.io/address/0xF955C57f9EA9Dc8781965FEaE0b6A2acE2BAD6f3#code) and minted on the Biyachain chain.
+The `peggy` module is the heart of the biyachain <> ethereum bridge, where deposited funds will be locked on the ethereum [peggy contract](https://etherscan.io/address/0xF955C57f9EA9Dc8781965FEaE0b6A2acE2BAD6f3#code) and minted on the Biya Chain chain.
 Similarly withdrawal funds will be burned on the biyachain chain and unlocked on the ethereum peggy contract.

 ## Messages

 ### MsgSendToEth

-This message is used to withdraw funds from the Biyachain Chain via the [peggy contract](https://etherscan.io/address/0xF955C57f9EA9Dc8781965FEaE0b6A2acE2BAD6f3#code), in the process funds will be burned on the biyachain chain and distributed to the ethereum address from the peggy contract.
+This message is used to withdraw funds from the Biya Chain Chain via the [peggy contract](https://etherscan.io/address/0xF955C57f9EA9Dc8781965FEaE0b6A2acE2BAD6f3#code), in the process funds will be burned on the biyachain chain and distributed to the ethereum address from the peggy contract.

 Note that a $10 USD bridge fee will be charged for this transaction to cover for the ethereum gas fee on top of the standard BIYA transaction fee.